Cannabis use and trauma

-Cannabis use and trauma is the contribution that trauma plays in promoting the use and potential abuse of cannabis.
+Trauma contributed to promoting the use and potential abuse of cannabis.
 Conversely, cannabis use has been associated with the intensity of trauma and PTSD symptoms.
 While evidence of efficacious use of cannabis is growing in novelty, it is not currently recommended.

 Frequency and intensity of symptoms

 Individuals who have traumatic experiences have been found to have increased overall cannabis use and higher instances of cannabis use disorder (CUD), suggestive of problematic cannabis use.
 For example, veterans who identify as medicinal users have been shown to have a higher association with combat exposure, trauma related symptoms, and arousal when cued to situations, as well as overall cannabis use.